 You can study for the RICS examinations either with a diploma or degree.
 Diplomas or degrees in certain subjects may give exemption from some RICS examinations.

-You can study for a Higher National Certificate (HNC), Higher National Diploma (HND) or a degree in agriculture, rural resource management, land management, countryside management, sustainable rural development or rural business management.
+You can study for an HNC (SCQF Level 7), HND (SCQF Level 8) or a degree (SCQF Levels 9/10) in agriculture, rural resource management, land management, countryside management, sustainable rural development or rural business management.

 Entry requirements for an HNC or HND are 1-2 Highers and for a degree are 4-5 Highers.

-You may also be able to get in at a junior level through the Modern Apprenticeship in Rural Skills, the Estate Management pathway.
+You may also be able to get in at a junior level through the Modern Apprenticeship in Rural Skills (SCQF Levels 6/7) or Rural Skills Estate Maintenance pathway (SCQF Level 5).

-You can also sit a higher level Technical Apprenticeship in Rural Land Use and Management.
+You can also complete a Higher Level Technical Apprenticeship in Rural Land Use and Management (SCQF Level 8).

 You need to hold a full driving licence.